alvinj/Cato-CRUD-Generator/README-TEMPLATES-PLAY.md

       }
     }

-I haven't worked out all the kinks in the process, but I think you'll agree that this code gives you something to work with.
+I haven't worked out all the kinks in the process, esepcially date fields, but I think you'll agree that this code gives you something to work with.
 (If you look at the code, you'll see that I even handle `Option` fields.)
 Just make a few changes, and you're in business.
 It sure beats the heck out of typing the whole thing by hand.

 A Play Framework `list` Controller Method